Rights Of Individual Moral Agents Defined & Explained

 It expresses:

-✅ VI.
-The Correct Solution
+✅ The Correct Solution

 Use a concept that:

-✅ preserves the clarity of rights
+✅ Forms the basis of liberty

-✅ avoids the metaphysical contradiction
+✅ Avoids metaphysical contradiction

-✅ keeps the political force of “self-ownership”
+✅ Keeps the political force of “self-ownership”

 ✅ The right concept is: